escuccim/mammography-models/ReadMe.md

 4. Batch normalization was included after every layer

 These changes brought the memory requirements down to acceptable levels and doubled the training speed.
 While changing the stride of convolutional layer 1 decreased the training accuracy, we felt that it might allow the model to generalize a bit better.

+### Transfer Learning
+We had considered using transfer learning from VGG or Inception, but decided that the features of the ImageNet data were different enough from those of radiological scans that it made more sense to learn the features from scratch on this dataset.
+To evaluate the usefulness of transfer learning from pre-trained networks, VGG-19 and Inception v3, the features were extracted from the CBIS-DDSM and DDSM images using pre-trained ConvNets.
+The final layers of the networks were then retrained to classify to our classes while the convolutional weights were frozen.
+Our hypothesis that the features extracted by these networks would not be applicable to classifying medical scans seemed to be confirmed by the results of this experiment, which

+Transfer learning did, however, proof very useful in training our own networks, where initializing the convolutional weights to weights pre-trained on our datasets greatly sped up the training process.
+However, this method was not entirely reliable.
+When trained past 30 epochs or so, most of our models began to overfit the training data, and continuing to train a pre-trained model usually led to quick drops in validation accuracy unless the convolutional weights were frozen.

 ## Results
 ### Architecture